Updated March 14, 2023

 - Chester Naz and Judith Schiess Avila’s book Code Talker is a book that explains how the Navajo language had been used as a code in the Second World War and never was cracked into extremely intense conditions.

 - If Navajo had no words for a particular notion, the code speakers chose a term instead.
 The Navajo word for ‘ hummingbird, ‘ for example, had become a fighter plane, and ‘ iron hat ‘ was Germany.

 - Symmetrical encryption is a type of encryption that is used for the encryption and decryption of electronic data by just one key (a secret key).
 Substitution ciphers are symmetrical encryption techniques, but modern symmetric encryption can be much more complicated.

-- Data are converted to a method that cannot be understood by anyone without a secret key to decrypt it using symmetrical encryption algorithms.
+- Data are converted to a method that anyone cannot understand without a secret key to decrypt it using symmetrical encryption algorithms.

 - Whereas Symmetric key cryptography involves the usage of the same key for encryption and decryption.
-While Asymmetric key cryptography involves the usage of one key for encryption and another different key for decryption.
+At the same time, Asymmetric key cryptography involves using one key for encryption and another different key for decryption.